DecisionsDev/decisions-metering/charts/ibm-odm-metering/README.md

 The `ibm-odm-metering` chart deploys a single container with the ODM consumption metering service.

+Once an  `ibm-odm-metering` Hinstance is running, the endpoint url can be reference in an ODM deployment throw the parameter `customization.meteringServerUrl`

 ## Prerequisites

 - Kubernetes 1.11+ with Beta APIs enabled
 - Helm 3.2 and later version
-- One PersistentVolume needs to be created prior to installing the chart if persistence.enabled=true and persistence.dynamicProvisioning=false.
-By default the dynamic provision is enabled and no PV is required.
+- One PersistentVolume needs to be created prior to installing the chart if this following parameters values are set persistence.enabled=true and persistence.dynamicProvisioning=false.
+By default the dynamic provision is enabled.
 - Review  and accept the product license:
   - Set license=view to print the license agreement
   - Set license=accept to accept the license